A2-Zecklord/Note-Block-Studio-Songs/README.md

 # Note-Block-Studio-Songs

-[I did not create any of these songs, I just converted midi files]
+[I did not create any of these songs, I just converted MIDI files into NBS files]